 - A hands-on introduction to our facilities and software using an appointment system.

-- Copies, on request, of most in-house publications in large print format or on CD.
+- Copies, on request, of most in-house publications in large print format.

 - Flexible loan arrangements.
 However, this may not be possible for the most popular items.
 Loans will also be subject to recall and fines if overdue.